CompilationErrror/Sport-store/README.md

 - `Infrastructure/` – Custom helpers and tag helpers.
 - `Data/` – Entity Framework Core context and repositories.

+## 📄 License

+This project is available for educational and commercial use.

 ## 🤝 Contributing

-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

-## 📄 License

-This project is licensed under the MIT License.

----

-**Note:** This project is intended for educational purposes and as a starting point for further development.
+Contributions are welcome!
+Please feel free to submit a Pull Request.